-“My favorite product from Dr. Bailey is Citrix Sunscreen.”
+"My favorite product from Dr. Bailey is her zinc oxide sunscreen."

 Because you want to keep all UV rays off of your skin to prevent sun spots, you want to back up your sunscreen with everything you can.
 That means wearing a hat and sun protective clothing to keep even more UV rays from hitting your skin.
 Seek the shade and avoid being in direct sun when possible.

 Yes, this is not easy to keep all the UV rays off of your skin but remember, it's worth the effort because,

 UV Ray Exposure + Your Skin = Sun Spots